Setting study details¶

 This needs to be a valid JSON block describing the different frames (pages) of your study, and the sequence.
 This can be left blank at the time you initially create your study.
 For detailed information about specifying your study protocol, see Building an Experiment.

-The study type is the application you’re using to enable participants to take a study.
+The “Experiment runner code URL” is a link to the application you’re using to enable participants to take a study.
 Right now, we just have one option, the Ember Frame Player.
 It’s an ember app that can talk to our API.
 All the frames in the experiment are defined in Ember and there is an exp-player component that can cycle through these frames.
-For details, see Editing study type
+For details, see Editing study type.
+You should leave this link as is, unless you have forked the Ember Frame Player Github repository (for instance, to create custom frame types) and want to use your fork instead.

 Study URL (External studies)¶

-The link that families should go to when they click the “Participate now” button on a study detail page.
+The link that families should be redirected to when they click the “Participate now” button on a study detail page.
 For unscheduled/unmoderated studies, this will be the study itself (e.g. a Qualtrics survey).
 For moderated studies, it should be a link to a scheduling system (e.g. Calendly).

 Study Platform (External studies)¶